bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 - New Business
     - allow a business to be affiliated to more than one account
     - Test accounts in Prod
     - Should tickets be moved to Closed prior to release?
+Guidelines for moving from Done to Closed
     - Fee issue paper
 ----
 Aug 27